Health-Informatics-UoN/hutch-trefx/website/docs/getting-started/configuration/agent.md

 |`Password`|**(Required)** The password the RabbitMQ instance|`string`||

 ### JobActionsQueueOptions
-- `appsettings.json`: Create an object under the key `JobActionsQueueOptions`
-- Environment variable: Prefix the variable names with `JobActionsQueueOptions__`
-- .NET User Secrets: Prefix the variable names with `JobActionsQueueOptions:`

 | Variable name | Description | Type | Default |
 |---------------|-------------|------|---------|
 |`QueueName`|The name of the job queue|`string`|`WorkflowJobActions`|